datacamp/authoring/docs/courses/spreadsheets/workbooks.md

 Copy_.
 This is the data you'll be using throughout the exercise of that workbook.
 The golden copy will be copied fully to each student's workbook copy for that exercise.
-This means that you can put your styling, number formatting, and so on in this sheet and it will appear exactly as that in a sheet called 'Sheet 1' for each student that starts the exercise.
+This means that you can put your styling, number formatting, and so on in this sheet and it will appear exactly as that in a sheet called 'Sheet1' for each student that starts the exercise.

 Sheets in the workbook source that start with 'Exercise ...' are called the exercise sheets.
 Later in the sections about exercises, we'll talk about which data is preserved from your exercise sheets.